Contents at a glance

 Having a serrated edge is in my humble opinion not necessary.
 The plain edge is most of the time a better choice.
 In case you really want to have the serrated edge, go for a knife that has a combination of both edges.

-It’s also great if the handle is ended with the pommel.
-If it is strong enough, it can be used for pounding hammering.
-This is especially useful when you’re trying to build a shelter handing you need to drive stakes into the ground.
+It’s also great if the handle has a pommel at the end.
+If it is strong enough, it can serve well for hammering.
+This is especially useful when you’re trying to build a shelter and you need to drive stakes into the ground.

 Most of the survival knives come packed together with a sheath.
 Usually, it’s made of genuine leather, but sometimes other materials are used such as nylon or plastic.
-If the sheath is not included, I would recommend checking out whether a fitting sheath is available for purchase.
-Otherwise, you may have some troubles with carrying and storing.
+If the knife comes with no sheath, I would recommend checking out whether a fitting sheath exists.
+Otherwise, you may have some trouble with carrying and storing.

 Of course, you can also have a custom sheath made by skilled craftsmen.
 If a folding knife is what you want, you don’t have to care about the sheath that much.